Zellij Features - Terminal Superpowers at your Fingertips

 Ready to try these features?

-- Try Zellij without installing using the web client
+- Try Zellij without installing

 - Watch screencasts and tutorials to see features in action